Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Berlin actually eats.

 Modern Mediterranean€€€€tiergarten

-Michael Kempf's FACIL on the fifth-floor glass courtyard of Berlin's Mandala Hotel cooks a two-star French-Mediterranean tasting; the summer terrace runs the season.
+Michael Kempf's FACIL on the fifth-floor glass courtyard of Berlin's Mandala Hotel cooks a two-star French-Mediterranean tasting; the summer terrace runs.

 Signature: Brittany langoustine, Pyrenees lamb